The-OpenROAD-Project/OpenRCX/README.md

 command.

 This command is optional when running the Extraction Rules generation flow.
-This step is required if the commercial extractor requires a netlist to extract parasitics of the pattern layout.
+This step is required if the favorite extraction tool (i.e., reference extractor) requires a netlist to extract parasitics of the pattern layout.

 ```
 bench_read_spef